-Under the terms of the 2021 Series F-1/F-2 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2021 Series F-1 Bonds shall equal, as of any date of calculation, an amount equal to 3%\ of the principal amount of the Outstanding 2021 Series F-1 Bonds.
-The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2021 Series F-1 Bonds with [funds held under the General Resolution and other available monies of the Corporation].
+Under the terms of the 2021 Series K-3 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2021 Series K-3 Bonds shall equal, as of any date of calculation, an amount equal to 3% of the principal amount of the Outstanding 2021 Series K-3 Bonds.
+The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2021 Series K-3 Bonds with funds held under the General Resolution and/or other available monies of the Corporation.